EleusisLaArwall/KeridianDynamics-VesselAssembly/README.md

 Dependency (100% required):
 -ModuleManager

-Dependency (99.9...% required):
--ExtraplanetaryLaunchpads
--Kerbal Inventory System
+-ResourceSwitch (InterstellarFuelSwitch OR Firespitter OR B9PartSwitch)

-Note: KSP will load all parts but without ExtraplanetaryLaunchpads the Laucnhpads will have no function and without KIS the SledgeHammer and Launchsite will have no function.
+Dependency (99.9...% required.
+KSP will load all parts but some will have reduced or no function):

-Highly recommended:
--OSE Workshop
--InterstellarFuelSwitch
--Firespitter
+-ExtraplanetaryLaunchpads OR SimpleConstruction (without this the Laucnhpads, Launchsite, Sledgehammer, MobileVAB, OrbitalHangar will have no function)
+-Kerbal Inventory System (without this the Launchsite and Sledgehammer will have no function) -Kerbal Attachment System (without this the RecycleSite will dump all recycled resources) -JSI Advanced Transparent Pods (without this the passable and nonpassable Storage Tanks will have no IVA overlay) -PatchManager (without this the MM patches are not toggleable)
-Note: The config autodetects if Firespitter or InterstellarFuelSwitch is installed and uses the corresponding modules.
-If both are installed, the Firespitter modules are used.
+Note: The config autodetects if Firespitter or InterstellarFuelSwitch or B9PartSwitch is installed and uses the corresponding modules.
+If multiple ResourceSwitchers are installed, the priority goes as follows: IFS > FS > B9PS

-Supported Mods:
+Recommended/supported Mods:
+-OSE Workshop (highly recommended)
+-GTIndustries (highly recommended)
--CommunityTechTree (config included).
+-CommunityTechTree (config included)
 -AVC

-Customisation:
--This folder contains ModuleManager-patches to change the input-resource of the Furnace from Ore to MetalOre or MetallicOre (Extract-ratio = 0.7017 = [3*m(Fe)+4*m(O)]/[3*m(Fe)] for Fe3O4; 1kg M.Ore --> 0.7kg Metal).
--To install one of the customisations above copy the *Furnace.cfg (and *ResourceDefinition.cfg) somewhere in the GameData-folder.
--To reduce RAM-usage copy the .dds files from ".zip/Customisation/512x512textures" into the corresponding folder inside "GameData/KeridianDynamics/Parts/".
+-Community Resource Pack
+-Connected Living Space

 ExperimentalSection:
 WARNING: Very WIP!
 May not function as advertised.
 Designed for testing.